-Construction in Process (CIP): The cost of construction or development work undertaken, but not yet completed that will result in a capitalized asset; sometimes referred to as Work-in-Process (WIP); or Development-in-Process (DIP) for information technology projects.
+Construction in Process (CIP): The cost of construction or development work undertaken, but not yet completed that will result in a capitalized asset; sometimes referred to as Work-in-Process (WIP).

 Copyright: An intellectual property that is a right as a legal device that provides the owner the right to control how a creative work is used.
-A copyright is comprised of several exclusive rights, including the right to make copies, authorize others to make copies, make derivative works, sell, and market the work, and perform the work.
+A copyright is comprised of a number of exclusive rights, including the right to make copies, authorize others to make copies, make derivative works, sell and market the work, and perform the work.